-It was a custom in Tyrol, that every village had its own weather bell, which was rung when hail threatened, to prevent the destruction done by the icy stones.
+In the past, it was the custom in Tyrol, that every village had its own weather bell which was rung when hail threatened.

 “Sancta Maria Anna heiß i,